pamods/mod_help_player_guide/README.md

 The official player guide is currently under development, so this mod may be volitile for a while.

 The repo is the client mod.
-A grunt task creates the server mod with modified shadow files (assuming it can find PA files in your system) in `../../server_mods/`
+A grunt task creates the server mod in `../../server_mods/`

 ## Custom Articles